m4tinbeigi-official/AutoClickBot-RickGram/README.md

 ---

-This guide provides a comprehensive setup and usage manual for the **AutoClickBot-RickGram**.
+This guide provides a comprehensive setup and usage manual for the **All-In-One Automatic Clicker**.
 Make sure to follow each step carefully to ensure the tool functions correctly.